ISISComputingGroup/ibex_developers_manual/Reflectometry-Testing.md

 Copy scan.py from LOQ to CRISP to allow in IBEX plotting.
 Sort out a crisp package and alter the init so that it loads it.

 **Issue** I can not see how to reload my changed code while developing my scan except to restart the scripting window (which is non-ideal).

 **Issue** The fitting does not work at the moment so graphs will not display correct fits.

+**Issue** The errors do not work correctly they are just square root of value

 Ideally, this code should be in `crisp_inst.py` but I haven't put it there yet this is to load in the scanning library: